 WordPress (WP) is the most popular blogging platform.
-Latest updates have made it one of the most used tools for eCommerce shops, news and business websites.Being an Open Source project, the #WordPress source code is publicly available and any #user can exploit its weaknesses to cause damages to #WP-powered #sites.
+The latest updates have made it one of the most used tools for eCommerce shops, news, and business websites.Being an Open Source project, the #WordPress source code is publicly available and any #user can exploit its weaknesses to cause damages to #WP-powered #sites.
 Click To Tweet

 This brings about a serious security issue that must be handled at various ends to keep the project alive.
 One of the things used to close up loopholes and enforce security on the CMS are plugins.
 Unfortunately, this comes with a plethora of other issues.